nlepagnez/ESI-PublicContent/Documentations/Deployment-MES-OnPremises.md

 This connector is used to collect additionals logs :

-* MS Exchange Management logs from the Event Viewer : Also called Option 1
+* MSExchange Management logs from the Event Viewer : Also called Option 1
 * Security, Application, System for Exchange Servers : Also called Option 2
 * Security for Domain controllers located in the Exchange AD sites : Also called Option 3
 * Security for ALL Domain controllers : Also called Option 4